Summer Games Volunteer Opportunities

-Special Olympics is committed to the highest ideals of sport and expects all volunteers to honor Sport and Special Olympics.
-All Special Olympics volunteers agree to observe the following code:
+Special Olympics Minnesota is committed to the highest ideals of sport and expects all volunteers to honor Special Olympics principles.
+All SOMN volunteers agree to observe the following code:

-I will follow the established rules and guidelines of Special Olympics and/or any agency involved with Special Olympics.
+- I will follow the established rules and guidelines of Special Olympics Minnesota and/or any agency involved with Special Olympics Minnesota.

 - I will not promote religious or political beliefs or preferences while volunteering.